Skip to main content

 Aerial view of the FPSO Baleine at sea

 Baleine is the largest hydrocarbon discovery made by an energy company in Côte d'Ivoire.
 Thanks to this discovery, Côte d'Ivoire is also strengthening its role as a regional energy hub for neighbouring countries.
-Baleine’s gas production is therefore strategic since it will increase domestic and regional supply, while oil production will be instrumental in boosting exports.
+Baleine’s gas production is therefore strategic since it will increase domestic and regional supply, while oil production will be destined for export.

 Project features